 According to the information that we have collected on forums and other online sites, the common disadvantages of Heroku are the price, non-working applications, and hosting regions.
 By the way, we bring to your attention a rather interesting article about migrating from Heroku to AWS for AdTech.

 Heroku prices its services in “dynos”, the so-called containers in which Heroku applications run and scale.
-The cost increases as the application scales up or down with more dynos involved.
+The cost increases as the application scale up or down with more dynos involved.

 Most apps on Heroku require more than one dyno to run flawlessly.
 Most app owners find it difficult to recoup the cost of scaling apps on Heroku.
 However, Heroku uses the AWS infrastructure, which costs a lot of money to deploy applications.